mykola-shyshov/booter-di/README.md

 Booter dependency injection
 ------

-Greate feature of Spring project is dependency injection & dependency resolving.
+Greate feature of `Spring` project is dependency injection & dependency resolving.

 For now I will describe universal applicatation.
 It's simple to understand, we really have 2 applications: Server and Client.
-And that applications have different enty poins(main functions).
+And that applications have different entry poins(main functions or classes).

 Also sometimes they depends on different libraries (evironment is different).
+And we have to resolve this issue.
 For me is ugly way to try solve this by next approache:
 ```
 import superagent from 'superagent';
 import config from '../config';